Anti-Racism Resources

 CASTE: The Origins of Our Discontents (Isabel Wilkerson)

-#1 New York Times bestseller gives us a masterful portrait of an unseen phenomenon in America as the author explores, through an immersive, deeply researched narrative and stories about real people, how America today and throughout its history has been shaped by a hidden caste system, a rigid hierarchy of human rankings.
+#1 New York Times bestseller gives us a masterful portrait of an unseen phenomenon in America as the author explores how America today and throughout its history has been shaped by a hidden caste system, a rigid hierarchy of human rankings.

 -